dancromartie/affirmative/README.md

 ## Technologies ##
 This uses Flask and sqlite.
-There are plenty of javascript libraries for the UI, but those are pretty easy to install or come from CDNs, so the number of dependencies is pretty low.
+There are plenty of javascript libraries for the UI, but those are pretty easy to install or come from CDNs, so installation should really just require installing Flask and starting the server.

 ## Why not more?